The PhD Application Process/System

 - Letters of recommendation (optional).
 If you do submit these, we recommend they not be older than two years.

 With the WEST system, you are the managers of your file.
-If you would like to know the status of your packet or have any questions about your file, call the Personnel Officer or contact one the PhD program coordinator, COL Gerald Kobylski (845-938-5608, Gerald.Kobylski@usma.edu).
-Please also feel free to talk with any member of the senior faculty if you have any questions.
+If you would like to know the status of your packet or have any questions about your file, call the Personnel Officer or contact one of the PhD program coordinators, COL Jerry Kobylski, (845) 938-5608, Gerald.Kobylski@usma.edu, or COL Tina Hartley, (845) 938-2276, Tina.Hartley@usma.edu.
+Please also feel free to speak to any member of the senior faculty if you have any questions about this program or about the Department.

 This application process is open to all officers so feel free to pass on this information to other colleagues that may be interested.
 Thanks for being interested in serving our Department as a member of its senior faculty.